-The Compensation Committee and the Board approved the corporate objectives and weightings for 2021 as reflected in the table below.
+The Compensation Committee and the Board approved the corporate objectives and weightings for 2022 as reflected in the table below.
 At the time of approval, the Compensation Committee believed that these objectives were challenging, but attainable, and that attainment was uncertain.

-Corporate Objective Weighting (% of Corporate Objectives) Achieve clinical enrollment and regulatory milestones with lead programs 50% Establish leading research and development capabilities for origination of new products and technologies 20% Increase value of product portfolio and NAV Technology Platform 15% Advance organizational culture objectives as outlined in five-year plan 10% Maintain financial strength of the Company to achieve corporate objectives 5% Total 100%
+Corporate Objective Weighting (% of Corporate Objectives) Expand the cumulative value of lead product candidates as represented through net present values of target product profiles 50% Establish leading capabilities for late-stage readiness and origination of new lead product candidates 15% Increase value of early product portfolio and NAV Technology Platform 15% Advance organizational culture objectives as outlined in five-year plan 10% Maintain financial strength of the Company to achieve corporate objectives and expand value of NAV Technology Platform 10% Total 100%